UnaryPlus/forces-at-play/README.md

 to run the automaton, and press space again to stop it.
 To change the animation speed, use the digit keys from 1 to 5; 1 is the slowest and 5 is the fastest.

+### Inspiration
+This project was inspired by a video game called [Cell Machine](https://samhogan.itch.io/cell-machine) by Sam Hogan.